 As a Mom, and as a person with a Bachelor of Science in Biology, I am so interested and amazed by the differences in my daughters.
-While they look similar, they are almost night and day different.
+While they look similar, they are almost as different as night and day.
 Their personalities, preferences (food especially!), and just general attitudes are so dissimilar.
 I had created a post about how much I don’t know about raising these girls.
 Today I want to talk about their bedtime routines.

 Emma, my first born, was a nightmare for sleep right from the get-go.